The 10 Worst Neighborhoods In Lincoln For 2022

 Then, we ranked each neighborhood in Lincoln, Nebraska for each of these criteria from worst to best.

-The neighborhood with the lowest "Worst Score" ranks as the worst neighborhood of Lincoln.
+The neighborhood with the lowest “Worst Score” ranks as the most dangerous neighborhood of Lincoln.

-Read on below to learn more about these terrible places around Lincoln to live.
-Or skip to the end to see the list of all 42 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 35 neighborhoods ranked from worst to best.

 Summary: The Worst Neighborhoods Around Lincoln